CKiilu/android-notes/bucky.md

 This is done using different numbers of arguments for each constructor created in a class.

 This allows the user to enter specific sets of information to perform specific different tasks.

+###VIDEO 40: SET AND GET METHODS

+These enable you to set and get private variables